 Ceremony & Portrait time.

 My only advice for this is to plan your ceremony and portrait time according to the best light, if possible.
-In most cases I’d suggest to have your ceremony take place an hour to an hour and a half prior to sunset.
+In most cases I’d suggest to have your ceremony take place around an hour and a half prior to sunset, give or take half an hour.
 That way you get to take your portraits during sunset, which is the best light of the day.
 The ceremony time largely depends on the type of ceremony you plan to have as well as logistics pertaining to the reception venue and portrait areas.
-If your ceremony will only last about 20 minutes, I’d plan to have your ceremony start 30-45 minutes before sunset.
+If your ceremony will only last about 20 minutes, I’d plan to have your ceremony start 1 hour before sunset.

 If you need to have your ceremony earlier in the day for whatever reason, that’s no problem at all.
 (At least if your photographer is well-versed in various lighting conditions.)
 I’d plan to have a first look in this case.
 I’d also plan to slip out of your reception at the time sunset is supposed to take place, that way you have some variety in your portraits without being gone from your guests for too long.